Visitor’s visa and residence permit

 Learning Norwegian in Greece

-There are several educational institutions in Greece offering Norwegian lessons.
+There are several educational institutions and Private Teachers in Greece offering Norwegian lessons.

 Document confirmation with an Apostille-stamp